lance2088/humble/README.md

 	greeting = "Hello world";

 Humble goes as far as to eliminate the assignment operator '='  altogether.
-You can, however declare a function that returns a value:
+You can, however declare a 'Alias' that returns a value:

-@greeting() :: "hello world";
+	greeting as () -> "hello world";

 Now, greeting() will be an alias for the string "hello world" throughout your program.
 But, because everything is immutable, you cannot re-declare greeting() later on in your program.